About Us FAQs

 If you are donating from the United States and DO NOT require your contribution to be tax deductible, then donations can be made directly to Ryan’s Well.
 If you are donating from the United States and want your donation to be tax deductible, you can donate to Ryan’s Well Foundation through the Tides Foundation.

-The Tides Foundation is a registered public charity under sections 501(c) (3) and 509(a) (1) of the US Internal Revenue Code and accepts donations through their Global Support Fund.
-When donating through the Tides Foundation, a receipt will be automatically issued for donations of more than $250.00.
-For donations under $250.00 please keep your cancelled check as a receipt.
-Please make your check or money order payable to: TIDES Foundation – Ryan’s Well Foundation and send it by mail to: Tides Foundation P.O.
-Box 29903 San Francisco, CA 94129
+The Tides Foundation is a registered public charity under sections 501(c) (3) and 509(a) (1) of the US Internal Revenue Code, and accepts donations through their Global Support Fund.
+When donating through the Tides Foundation, a receipt will automatically be issued for donations of more than $250.00 CAD.
+For donations under $250.00 CAD, please keep your cancelled check as a receipt.
+Please make your check or money order payable to: TIDES Foundation – Ryan’s Well Foundation, and send it by mail to: Tides Foundation P.O.
+Box 889389, Los Angeles, CA 90088-9389.

-I live in neither Canada nor the USA, how can I make a donation?
+I live neither in Canada, nor in the USA.
+How can I make a donation?

 May I direct my donation towards a specific project?